Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 - Alabama and its opponents have gone over the current 66-point total in three of eight games (37.5%) this season.

-- LSU's games have gone over 66 points in two opportunities this season.
+- LSU and its opponents have combined to score more than 66 points in two games this season.

-- Saturday's total is 10.4 points lower than the two team's combined 76.4 points per game average.
+- The two teams combine to average 76.4 points per game, 10.4 more than the over/under in this contest.

-- These two squads combine to surrender 49.4 points per game, 16.6 fewer than this contest's over/under.
+- The 49.4 combined points per game that these two squads have allowed this season are 16.6 fewer than the 66 total in this contest.

-- The Crimson Tide and their opponents score an average of 62.4 points per game, 3.6 fewer than Saturday's total.
+- Crimson Tide games have an average total of 62.4 points this season, 3.6 fewer than Saturday's over/under.

 - The 61.9 PPG average total in Tigers games this season is 4.1 points fewer than this game's over/under.